-- In a small bowl, mix the broth, Thai red curry paste and soy sauce.
+- In a small jar or bowl, mix the broth, Thai red curry paste, and soy sauce.
 Set aside.

 - Add the broth and allow the vegetables to cook for another 5 minutes until they are a bit softer.

-- Add the coconut milk, reduce the heat and allow everything to slowly simmer for another 5 minutes.
+- Add the coconut milk and squeeze in half the lime (1 tbsp lime juice, reduce the heat and allow everything to slowly simmer for another 5 minutes.

 - Serve over rice or noodles with lime wedges at the table.